-Special collection permits should be obtained and sampling methodologies will be discussed with Saskatchewan Ministry of Environment's Fisheries Biologist, Mark Duffy at (306) 425-4247) in La Ronge prior to sampling.
+Special collection permits shall be obtained and sampling methodologies will be discussed with Saskatchewan Ministry of Environment's Fisheries Biologist, Mark Duffy at (306) 425-4247) in La Ronge prior to sampling.
 The data from these surveys will assist in evaluating both direct impacts at crossings and indirect impacts from increased access.
-To mitigate impacts to lakes and related fish resources, mitigation should include routing the road to avoid direct access to lakes, especially those containing lake trout or walleye.
+To mitigate impacts to lakes and related fish resources, the road should be routed to avoid direct access to lakes, especially those containing lake trout or walleye.